 One day you’ll get to a point where beard brushing becomes essential.
-But knowing how to do it effectively and safely is crucial for the health of your beard.
+But knowing how to do it effectively is crucial.
 You’re about to learn exactly how to brush your beard the right way.

 Simplifying the process is important.

 Breaking it down to the key components that actually make a difference and learning how to do those things properly will always serve you well.

 But as with any aspect of beard grooming, learning how to brush your beard incorrectly will lead to more harm than good.

 So, let’s get to it.

 How To Brush Your Beard In 7 Steps

 You may not be able to follow this exact, step-by-step approach each and every time.
 But when you’re able to, you’ll notice your beard looking healthier and happier right from the outset.

 After 3 to 4 weeks of growth, your beard will get to a point where it’ll benefit from effective beard brushing.
 Follow this routine for excellent results.